 - Hope and Mourning in the Anthropocene: Understanding Ecological Grief

 - Public Perception: How Americans See Climate Change

 The Episcopal Church and other faith-based organizations offer excellent resources:

-- Reviving Creation: The Rev. Dr. Margaret Bullitt-Jonas, Missioner for Creation Care in the Diocese of Western Massachusetts, focuses on these issues on her website.
-Her resource “Preaching Hope” is helpful.
-Learn more.
-The Diocese of Massachusetts has declared a Climate Emergency.
-Four recorded webinars on how to respond are available: Pray, Learn, Act and Advocate.
+- Reviving Creation: The Rev. Dr. Margaret Bullitt-Jonas, Diocese of Western Massachusetts, has helpful resources including “Preaching Hope.”
+Four recorded webinars on how to respond to the climate emergency are available: Pray, Learn, Act and Advocate.
 Her monthly newsletter is also available.

 - Blessed Tomorrow: Blessed Tomorrow is a coalition of diverse religious partners working to advance climate solutions in faithful service to God.